domfarolino/chromium-notes/oh-my-zsh.md

 ### Themes

 I use the `maran` theme, which replaces "robbyrussell" in `~/.zshrc`.
 On macOS I use the terminal theme "Novel", which has a default background color of `#DFDBC4`, which I override the default Linux terminal background color with for consistency.

+Some information on the Novel theme can be found [here](https://github.com/lysyi3m/macos-terminal-themes/blob/master/screenshots/novel.png).

 ### `~/.zshrc`